5 Written Questions

-- What is the role of tropomyosin in skeletal muscles?
+- What is the functional unit of a skeletal muscle called?

 5 Multiple Choice Questions